Khayelitsha: Conditions

 Khayelitsha is one of the top five largest slums in the world.
 Since the ruling ANC came to power in the country in 1994, the party claims that living conditions in the township have improved markedly.
 There have been many developments, such as new brick housing and new schools being built and the creation of a central business district in the township.
 However, many residents strongly dispute the claim that the quality of life has improved and claim that crime rates remain very high and that only a few residents see improvements as a result of infrastructure and welfare interventions.
 The Khayelitsha Commission was established by the provincial government to investigate allegations of inefficient policing in Khayelitsha and a breakdown in the relationship between the police and the community.

-Around 70% of residents still live in shacks, and one in three must walk 200 m or more to access water.
-Around 53% of Khayelitsha's total working-age population is employed.
+Around 70% of residents still live in shacks, Around 53% of Khayelitsha's total working-age population is employed.
 The five most common forms of employment are domestic work (19.4%), service work (15.2%), skilled manual labour (15.2%), unskilled manual labour (11%) and security services (10.4%).
 Some 89% of households in Khayelitsha are either moderately or severely food insecure.

 The 2001 census recorded that two thirds of residents lived in shacks.
 By 2011, the number of people living in formal housing had increased to almost half of them because of roughly 25,000 new houses being built between 2001 and 2011.

 in 2013, on New Year's Day, the township experienced a fire that resulted in the deaths of three people, with 4000 residents being left homeless as their shacks were burned to the ground.
 In March 2020 the Khayelitsha tavern shooting took place in the area resulting in 7 deaths and 7 injuries.